Haitians fear deportation from Dominican Republic as deadline looms

 Dominican President Danilo Medina has said there will be no mass deportations.
 But undocumented Haitian migrants can be deported within 48 hours of the deadline, government officials have said.
 Those who register under the regularization program will have 45 days during which their applications are verified.

 The government says more than 210,000 people have registered under the program.
-Those deemed eligible could earn a two year temporary migrant status.
+Those deemed elligible could earn a two year temporary migrant status.

 The Dominican army has 2,000 troops ready to help coordinate the removal of people who fail to meet legal requirements to remain in the country.
 Four "Welcome Centers" are being set up to receive undocumented people, the government said.